Harnessing Unrecognizable Faces for Improving Face Recognition: Bias Analysis and Discussion

-(1) Density distribution of each gender and ethnicity group are similar, especially when confidence intervals are considered.
-Gender and ethnicity do not appear to be significant causative or differentiating factors to the raw ERS distribution.
-The difference in the distributions may be attributed to the particularity of the model evaluated and random fluctuations in the data, rather than systematic biases of the method design.
-This is evidenced by that across two models, we do not observe one group to consistently have a higher or lower prediction in general.
+(1) The different distributions may be attributed to the particularity of the model evaluated and random fluctuations in the data, rather than systematic characteristics of the design.
+This is evidenced by that across two models, we do not observe one group (defined by Morph dataset ethnicity or gender labels) to consistently have higher or lower ERS in general.

 (2) Albeit there could be biases in these models according to verification results, the differences among groups only matter little in the application of the ERS we proposed.
 The proposed ERS yields high prediction ($>$0.8) for most images, regardless of the labeled gender and ethnicity.
-The chosen threshold of 0.6 barely incurs false positive prediction of recognizability across all these groups.
+The chosen threshold 0.6 almost never generates false positive prediction for recognizability across all these groups.

 (3) The raw ERS distributions do not reveal a strong correlation with the model’s face verification performance in each subgroup.
-This is evidenced by, for example, ``Asian\_Female'' group has the highest error rate in both models, but its raw ERS distribution does not stand out among the curves.
+This is evidenced by, for example, ``Asian\_Female'' group has the highest error rate in both models, but its raw ERS distributions appear to be average among the curves.

-It is worth noting that although the breakdown face verification results imply some biases of the face embedding models used, our investigation is far from thorough, given fairness is not the focus of this work.
-For more comprehensive analyses, we refer readers to the dedicated literature on face representation learning fairness analysis.
+It is worth noting that although the breakdown face verification results imply some biases of the face embedding models used, our investigation is far from thorough, given fairness is not the main focus of this work.
+Comprehensive analysis is needed to draw more solid conclusions, for which we refer readers to the dedicated literature on face representation learning fairness analysis.